telerik/fiddler-everywhere-docs/user-guide/sessions-list.md

 ## Shared Sessions List

 The **Shared Session** button loads a window with the account history of previously shared session entries.
-Deleted session entries can be restored from here while using the **Download** option.
+Deleted session entries can be restored using the **Download** option.

 ![Saved sessions import](../images/sessions/saved-sessions-shared-list.png)